Yep, you read that right, some dogs have webbed feet — they’re not just for ducks!

 Like their wire-haired counterparts, these dogs are streamlined and powerful hunters.
-Their paws are distinctly small in size and ‘scoop-like’, allowing them to paddle through water with ease.
+Their paws are distinctly small in size and ‘scoop-like’, allowing them to paddle through the water with ease.

 German short-haired pointers are pretty affectionate doggos, who bond quickly with their families.
 However, given their high energy levels, they’ll be happiest with active humans, who like to go on long walks and frequent adventures with the pooch.

 German short-haired pointers are all-around hunting dogs, who were bred to perform a variety of different gun dog roles.
-And while they are comfortable working upland habitats, forests, and fields, they’re webbed feet allow them to paddle like pros.
+And while they are comfortable working upland habitats, forests, and fields, their webbed feet allow them to paddle like pros.

 The sweet little sausage dogs we’ve all grown to know and love were originally bred for hunting!

 Their famously long, slender bodies enable them to get into tight spaces to find mammals such as badgers and rats.

 This is the first dog we’ve featured on our list that has webbed feet, not for the purpose of swimming, but to make their paws into strong, shovel-like tools for digging!

 While the dachshund is not averse to swimming, they are not likely to want to do anything long distance.
 It is important however, to make sure a dachshund gets good exercise to maintain the muscles supporting their long, delicate spines.

 Dachshunds come in several types, with variations based on size and coat (the smooth-coated are definitely the easiest to groom).